A photograph shows vintage box of fake snow decor made of the carcinogen asbestos.

 The most famous asbestos snow scene was used during the filming of “The Wizard of Oz,” the 1939 classic with Judy Garland that became the most watched film in history.
 There is a scene in the movie where snow, made from asbestos, falls on Dorothy and her friends, awakening them from a spell cast by the Wicked Witch of the West.

-The image above depicts a real item sold to consumers in the mid-20th Century.
+The above displayed above depicts a real item sold to consumers in the mid-20th century.
 The picture was taken by Tony Rich, an industrial hygienist and amateur photographer who catalogs asbestos images on the photo-sharing platform Flickr using the moniker Asbestos Hunter.
-Rich, an anti-asbestos activist, originally shot the image in 2009.
+Rich, an anti-asbestos activist, originally shot the picture in 2009.

-Rich told us he has the actual box in storage and directed us to another image that shows the product was manufactured by National Tinsel Manufacturing Company.
-The product was sold in the late 1940s through the 1950s, Rich said.
-He told us:
+Rich told us he has the actual box in storage and directed us to another photograph that shows the product was manufactured by National Tinsel Manufacturing Company and sold in the late 1940s through the 1950s:

 This brand actually contains amphibole asbestos “amosite”, very toxic.

 Generally speaking, asbestos was used by the tens of millions of tons for nearly over a century and a half in modern history for a wide variety of applications, mostly due to its fire resistance, insulating properties, durability/strength, inertness, could be woven, and was cheap and abundant.

 Major asbestos manufacturers had large [research and development] programs constantly finding new ways to use asbestos.
 I believe the most tragic use was in cigarette filters.